The 2022 Camp season is officially closed. We can’t wait for the 2023 season!

 The Epilepsy Foundation’s Camp Programs provide safe, educational, and fun camping experiences for children and teens with epilepsy.
 With on-site medical staff and counselors trained in seizure first aid, campers and their parents can rest assured they will be safe and enjoy this once-in-a-lifetime experience.

-Campers enjoy activities like swimming, horseback riding, team-building exercises, and more.
-The space includes 24 cabins, two modern bathroom/shower buildings, indoor lodge/dining hall/activity center, and beachfront access.
+Camp Oz is intended for youth with epilepsy, and siblings, ages 9-17 who have a high level of independence.
+Traditionally, campers enjoy activities like swimming, horseback riding, team-building exercises, and more.
+Space includes 15 cabins, two modern bathroom/shower buildings, an indoor lodge/dining hall/activity center, and beachfront access.

 Camp Oz requires campers to function independently, with a positive attitude, within a structured group setting.
 For the safety of all participants, campers must be able to do the following: